Parcel W - Easement

 In 1986 Bill Ligety headed an lake owner committee to limit access by outsiders to the lake perimeter therefore HOA members were to carry a S.S.Lake Use I.D. card whenever they used the “Enjoyment Easement” around Silver Willow Lake.

 In 1988 Bill Ligety (Lot 193) and a committee of lake perimeter property owners retained an attorney to assert their sole rights to the lakefront property.
 Somehow they were able to extend their property rights to the waters edge.
 Sometime during this procedure the lake access Parcel K next to Lot 193 and beach Parcel I west and contiguous to Lots 47, 48, 49 were absorbed into these respective lots.
-Park Place Lot 44 absorbed Parcel 8.
-This action resulted in the HOA General Membership losing its right of access (a prescriptive easement) to the perimeter of the Silver Willow Lake, and limiting the general access to 444 shoreline feet of Parcel H (now the Silver Springs playground park area), to a sliver of Parcel J (on the west side of Park Place), and to the pump house Parcel R (a portion which possibly may belong to Mountain Regional Water Company).
+Park Place Lot 44 absorbed Parcel 8 (B).
+This action resulted in the HOA General Membership losing its right of access (a prescriptive easement) to the perimeter of the Silver Willow Lake, and limiting the general access to 444 shoreline feet of Parcel H (now the Silver Springs playground park area), to a sliver of Parcels J & R (on the west side of Park Place), and to the pump house Parcel R (150′ belonging to Mountain Regional Water Company).

-In 1989 the Silver Springs Associates, a.k.a. the Developers Michael Barnes, Rick Widdows, and Warren Spieker, in a move to sell the properties in their SouthShore subdivision, provided an Exclusive Private Enjoyment Easement Agreement to the purchasers.
-In effect this document reserved the General Members easements around the lakes for the exclusive access and use by the lake view property owners.
+In 1989 the Silver Springs Associates, a.k.a. the Developers Michael Barnes, Rick Widdows, and Warren Spieker, in a move to sell the properties in their SouthShore subdivision, provided an Exclusive Private Enjoyment Easement Agreement to the purchasers of lots contiguous with the lakeshore.
+In effect this document reserved what was recorded as the General Members easements around the lakes, for the exclusive access and use by the lake view property owners.

 Hi Bill,